Leagan-Dan/Online-Catalogue/README.md

 # Online-Catalogue
-Personal project for managing an online catalogue using Java technologies
+Personal project for managing an online catalogue using different Java technologies

 - Entity